 L'Anse Township currently does not have a commercial airport servicing the Township.
-The nearest commercial airport to the Township is Houghton County Memorial Airport.
+The nearest commercial airports to the Township are at the Houghton County Memorial Airport and at Sawyer International Airport in Marquette.

 Railroad Service

 The Canadian National Railway operates a freight line which travels North/South through the Township parallel to the U.S. 41 corridor.
 Spur railway lines service the industrial park and the CertainTeed plant.